keirthana/anbox-cloud-docs/howto/upgrade/upgrade-anbox.md

        juju refresh --channel=1.26/stable ams-node-controller

-If there is no need to expose services from Anbox instances, revokes the application's exposure to the public network:
+If there is no need to expose services from Anbox instances, revokes the application's exposure to the public network after the AMS node controller is upgraded:

        juju unexpose ams-node-controller